The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Settlement Negotiation

-During settlement, your nursing home abuse lawyer will negotiate aggressively to secure a settlement that compensates for the abuse suffered, including coverage for medical bills, emotional distress, and other damages by staff members.
+During settlement, your nursing home abuse lawyer will negotiate aggressively to secure a settlement that compensates for the abuse suffered, including coverage for emotional and physical harm, as well as financial harm by staff members.

 Our nursing home abuse lawyers are skilled negotiators who understand the tactics used by insurance companies and are prepared to counter them effectively to maximize your settlement.